Officerwasu/CTF-Walkthrough/Natas/Readme.md

 ![image](https://github.com/user-attachments/assets/608801e2-e14b-4af5-9a10-9befa1b73682)

-as you can see the variable key is getting ececuted in a command
+as you can see the variable is getting ececuted in a command

 let's try command injection